• Skip to primary navigation

 Different regions produce distinct flavors due to variances in climate, soil composition, and olive tree cultivars.

-For instance, Italian oils tend to be fruity and mild, while Greek oils are usually grassy and robust.
+For instance, Italian oils tend to be fruity and mild, while Greek oils are usually grassy and strong.

 Differences Between Ghee and Olive Oil

-Ghee and olive oil are two cooking fats, but they are distinct.
+Ghee and olive oil are two cooking fats, but they are distinct - compare types and uses like walnut oil vs olive oil comparison to see how flavors and nutrition differ.

 Production Process